skupperproject/refdog/input/commands/token-redeem.md

 <section>

-Redeem a token in order to create a link to a remote site.
+Redeem a token file in order to create a link to a remote site.

 </section>